Coutlaw/DiningPhilosophers/ReadMe.md

 }
 ```

-The `eat()` function is just a function to represent some delay for whomever is eating to eat their fry.
+The `eat()` function is just a function to represent some delay for whomever is eating.

 ```rust
 fn eat() {
     let ten_millis = time::Duration::from_millis(10);